 From Wool Roving

 A more recent method I’ve tried is needle felting.
 You will need some basic needle felting supplies for these, such as wool roving, a foam pad, and felting needles.
 Then just needle your wool into a nice sized ball.
-You can click here to read my Needle Felting 101 post where I give an intro to needle felting and needle felting techniques.
-This method takes a little time but from what I’ve heard, they last the longest.
+If you are new to needle felting, check out my Needle Felting 101 post where I give an intro to needle felting and needle felting techniques.
+This method takes little more hands on time because the felting is actually taking place from the needle instead of the washing machine like the previous two methods.

 Scents and Whimsies